osuecampus/nes-somos-latinx/.github/ISSUE_TEMPLATE/content-component-needed.md

 - [ ] Component must be accessible (WCAG2)
 - [ ] Component must be responsive
 - [ ] Component must follow project design guidelines

-**Additional context**
-Add any other context or screenshots about the feature request here.